|

 whether s/he

-has significant psycho-logical
+has significant psychological

 from a

-childhood.
+(traumatic) childhood.
 If s/he has

-already evaluated this, _ I solidly
+already evaluated this, _

 agree with her/his conclusion. |